awslabs/damo/USAGE.md

     # MADV_HUGEPAGE).
     2M      max     90      100     100ms   max hugepage

-    # If a regions of a size >=2MiB keeps small access frequency for >=100ms,
+    # If a region of a size >=2MiB keeps a small access frequency for >=100ms,
     # avoid the region using huge pages (call madvise() with MADV_NOHUGEPAGE).
     2M      max     0       25      100ms   max nohugepage

-For example, you can make a running process named 'foo' to use huge pages for memory regions keeping 2MB or larger size and having very high access frequency for at least 100 milliseconds using below commands:
+For example, you can make a running process named 'foo' to use huge pages for memory regions keeping 2MB or larger size and having very high access frequency for at least 100 milliseconds using the below commands:

     $ echo "2M max    90 max    100ms max    hugepage" > my_thp_scheme
     $ ./damo schemes --schemes my_thp_scheme $(pidof foo)